What Every artist needs to know about

 Promotion Consulting & Marketing Corp.
 Hawaiian Art

-Donald K Hall talks about his art and ideas:
+Donald K Hall talks about his art and

-My approach to art, painting, and
+"My approach to art, painting, and

 philosophy of life in general is a picture is worth a thousand words.

-"My
+My

-paintings are fueled by a bond to the land, (in Hawaiian the Aina).
-My art
+paintings are fueled by my bond to the land, (in Hawaiian the Aina).
+My art is

-this period, the "art world" in Hawaii is pre-occupied
+The "art world" in Hawaii is pre-occupied

-with "now art"... art that addresses current times and I was Here!
+with "Postcard art"... art that addresses current times and I was Here!
 Holiday

 or post card art.
 I would like to think of my work as art of the "eternal now",

 a state where one becomes one with the experience of the moment.

 My abstract art Attempts to draw on an

-some of them - indeed a respected artist have told me
+masterpieces?
+Well, maybe some of them - indeed respected artists have told me

 when visiting my studio - "This work is a masterpiece - do not sell it, at least

 not for a low sum."
 It is hard to say what is a masterpiece - especially in

 this day and age when the focus on the quality of workmanship and craftsmanship

 in art has changed.
 Are there masterpieces being produced today?
 Have I painted

 a masterpiece?
 This is not for me to say, and only for history to judge,

 Trees: Banyan Trees, Palm Trees, Koa